 90% of the insured's average weekly earnings is paid after a three-day waiting period for up to 52 weeks.
 The waiting period is waived if the disability lasts at least 14 days.

-Average weekly earnings are based on the insured's covered earnings in the second to last quarter or last quarter before the work injury or occupational disease occurred; the average weekly earnings of workers in similar employment may be used under certain conditions.
+Average weekly earnings are based on the insured's covered earnings in the second to last quarter or last quarter before the disability began; the average weekly earnings of workers in similar employment may be used under certain conditions.